Álex Grimaldo: Benfica

-On 29 December 2015, as his contract was about to expire, Grimaldo signed with Portuguese champions Benfica until 2021, for €1.5 million.
+On 29 December 2015, as his contract was about to expire, Grimaldo signed with Primeira Liga champions Benfica until 2021, for €1.5 million.
 Barcelona has the right to a percentage of a future sale.

 Grimaldo played his first game with his new team on 26 January 2016, coming in as a 62nd-minute substitute for Sílvio in a 6–1 away routing of Moreirense for the Taça da Liga.
 He debuted in the Primeira Liga on 29 February, featuring the full 90 minutes in a 2–0 home win against União da Madeira; he only appeared once more in the latter competition until the end of the season, filling in for suspended Eliseu in a 4–1 victory over Nacional also at the Estádio da Luz that sealed the club's third consecutive national championship.
 He remained in the team for the league cup final on 20 May, the 6–2 defeat of Marítimo at the Estádio Cidade de Coimbra.